preendata/preen/docs/documentation/config/sources.md

 ---
-description: how to configure hypha sources.
+description: how to configure preen sources.
 ---

 # Sources

-Hypha sources are defined as a YAML file.
+Preen sources are defined as a YAML file.
 The source file is used to define the data sources, the query to be executed, and the type of query to be executed.

 ## Source Configuration Options